ksuther/SimulatorBorderKiller/README.md

 #### 1. Hides the device border around the simulator window

 Normally, the iOS Simulator only hides the device border when you shrink it to 75% or 50%.
-SimularBorderKiller allows you to show just the titlebar even when running at 100% scale.
+SimulatorBorderKiller allows you to show just the titlebar even when running at 100% scale.
 Keep the simulator nice and large without sacrificing space.

 #### 2. Shows you the current device orientation in the titlebar